What is the Belly Mapping® Method?

-Belly Mapping® is a three-step process for identifying baby’s position in the final months of pregnancy.
-Parents can use Belly Mapping® for their own enjoyment and education, while medical caregivers can use it to enhance their skills via visual clues.
+The Belly Mapping® Method is a three-step process for identifying baby’s position in the final months of pregnancy.
+Parents can use the Belly Mapping® Method for their own enjoyment and education, while medical caregivers can use it to enhance their skills via visual clues.
 Doulas are able to suggest strategies for fetal repositioning when a posterior lie is suspected.
-The main goal of Belly Mapping® is to enhance the parent’s ability to identify baby parts and to gain a sense of baby’s position.
+The main goal of the Belly Mapping® Method is to enhance the parent’s ability to identify baby parts and to gain a sense of baby’s position.

 Most people in the ninth month of pregnancy can tell without ultrasound if their head-down baby is facing right, left, front, or back.
-Some, however, find this hard to do through Belly Mapping® alone.
+Some, however, find it hard to feel the baby through their belly.
 Firm tone, abundant amniotic fluid, a placenta on the anterior wall, or a well-padded tummy can all mute kicks and bumps from which to map baby parts.

 If a mother hasn’t already, encourage her to take a day or two to learn her baby’s habits.
 She will notice more details about her baby’s movements when she is semi-sitting and breathing deeply and slowly.

 What to do when baby’s position isn’t ideal